byteit101/subspawn/README.md

 # Development

-After checking out the repo, run `bundle install` to install dependencies.
+After checking out the repo with `--recursive`, run `bundle install` to install dependencies.
 Then, run `bundle exec rake dev` to set up a working environment.
+Note: CAST, used by the binary package to parse the libfixposix header, requires a native extension.
+As such, the first time you do this, it must be with CRuby/MRI, and NOT JRuby.
+Subsequent development can be done with any ruby.

 To build the binary locally for development (highly recommended): `cd ffi-binary-libfixposix && rake local`